Skip to main content

 Small Companies Regime for Companies Act businesses

-If your business is any of these:
+If your business is any of the following:

 • company

-• limited liability partnership
+• limited liability partnership (LLP)

 • unregistered company